IBM/aspera-cli/README.md

 #### Access Key secrets

-In order to access some administrative actions on "nodes" (in fact, access keys), the associated secret is required.
+In order to access some administrative actions on **nodes** (in fact, access keys), the associated secret is required.
-It is usually provided using the `secret` option.
+The secret is provided using the `secret` option.
 For example in a command like:

 ```bash
 ascli aoc admin res node --id=123 --secret="secret1" v3 info
 ```

-It is also possible to provide a set of secrets used on a regular basis using the [secret vault](#vault).
+It is also possible to store secrets in the [secret vault](#vault) and then automatically find the related secret using the [config finder](#config_finder).

 #### Activity